 Darryl Wilton, President

 Darryl is a progressive thinker, loves to innovate and he enjoys propelling the profession forward through networking, collaboration and meticulously planning calculated risks.
 Darryl has an immense amount of respect for paramedics who demonstrate visionary talents, natural leadership abilities and who are confident enough to take a stand in order to advocate for patients.
-Darryl is also a staunch supporter of professional advancement, PCP's, ACP's, CCP's, Paramedic Baccalaureate, Paramedic Self- Regulation and building associations that are 100% operated by paramedics so they can effectively advocate for patients.
+Darryl is also a staunch supporter of professional advancement, PCP's, ACP's, CCP's, Communications Officers, Logistics Staff, Paramedic Baccalaureate, Paramedic Self- Regulation and building associations that are 100% operated by paramedics so they can effectively advocate for patients.

 Darryl graduated from the Algonquin College Primary Care Paramedic (PCP) program in 1996.
 He also has a background in Business Administration, holds diplomas for Air Traffic Control (which he jokes was a lot like dispatching but with altitude also considered).
 Darryl graduated from the Durham College Advanced Care Paramedic (ACP) program in 2003.
-He also holds an Executive Diploma in Municipal Management along with a number of other emergency management certifications.
+He also holds an Executive Diploma in Municipal Management along with a number of other Incident Management Systems and Emergency Management certifications.
 Darryl enjoys coordinating strike teams and task forces in order to put the diverse education, skills and talents of his colleagues to work helping our profession.
 Darryl wants the OPA to take the concept of "patient advocacy" and turn it into a flourishing business model that is representative of paramedics as professionals.
 He is also working on lobbying the Ontario Ministry of Training, Colleges and Universities so that the ACP program is properly subsidized as it currently requires an $18,000 investment by paramedics with little-to-no financial support nor compensation, even though ACP's improve patient outcomes and save lives.

 Darryl began his work with paramedic associations after recognizing that most unions in Ontario were not directed by paramedics and therefore could not effectively advocate for patients nor engage in government relations that could effectively stand up to police or fire at the municipal, provincial and federal level.
 When engaging politicians, they unfortunately tend to regard unions as "self-serving" whereas they more positively recognize associations as being "community-serving".
-That being said, Darryl has an immense amount of respect for the six unions representing paramedics in Ontario (CIPP, CUPE, OPSEU, SEIU, UFCW and Unifor) and strongly supports their legislated responsibilities of protecting paramedics, Communications Officers, Logistics staff and support staff through collective bargaining and labour representation.
+That being said, Darryl has an immense amount of respect for the six unions representing paramedics in Ontario (CIPP, CUPE, OPSEU, SEIU, UFCW and Unifor) and strongly supports their legislated responsibilities of protecting paramedics, Communications Officers, Logistics Staff and Support Staff through collective bargaining and labour representation.

 Darryl has a broad spectrum of front-line experience and has worked under various forms of paramedic practice in Ontario.
 He started with standby pay ($2.10/hr and $30/call).
-He continuously worked to progress through part-time casual positions, relief positions, temporary assignments, full time positions, education coordinator roles and acting assignments.
+He continuously worked to progress through volunteer service, part-time casual positions, relief positions, temporary assignments, full time positions, education coordinator roles and acting assignments.
 Darryl has worked for transfer companies, event medical companies, Volunteer Ambulance Services, Rural Paramedic Services, Urban Paramedic Services and even a regional Base Hospital.
 Darryl is now a Superintendent of Operations with Ottawa Paramedic Service where he supports front-line paramedics.
-Darryl developed an understanding that although all paramedics own their college diplomas, hundreds of paramedics do not work under municipal paramedic services and therefore do not fall under any form of true medical oversight, regulation, representation or patient protection in Ontario.
+Darryl developed an understanding that although all paramedics own their college diplomas, Ontario has hundreds of paramedics who do not work under municipal paramedic services and therefore do not fall under any form of true medical oversight, regulation, representation or patient protection in Ontario.
 As we have already witnessed in other provinces, although Darryl believes that self-regulation will open the doors to opportunity and enable paramedics to work in many new occupations and environments.
 He also believes strongly that every paramedic should have an opportunity to educate themselves and add their voice to the dialogue.

 Recognizing that associations, as registered Not For Profit Corporations, were an important facet of medical vocations, Darryl first started as a Director with the Professional Paramedic Association of Ottawa.
 He later became the elected president and was re-elected for more than 10 years due to his advocacy and tenacity.
 While in this role, Darryl spent much time strategically promoting our profession through newsprint, radio, television, film, internet, social media and a number of lobbying initiatives that advocate for patients and paramedics.

 Also being a strong supporter of paramedic labour, since 2014, Darryl has been on the Board of Directors for one of the six unions representing paramedics in Ontario.
 The Civic Institute of Professional Personnel represents paramedics, public health nurses, accountants and other professional occupations.
-As part of this Directorship, Darryl also oversees the city-wide Occupational Health and Safety Committee where he advocates for 1875 members.
+As part of this Directorship, Darryl also oversaw the city-wide Occupational Health and Safety Committee where he advocated for 1875 members.
 As it is not uncommon for healthcare groups to be represented by unions and associations, Darryl has ratified provincial Bylaws to add clarity and ensure there is never any overlap in responsibilities.
 It is important that the OPA adheres to their mandate of "patient advocacy" so the unions can focus on their legislated responsibilities of labour representation and collective bargaining.

 Darryl was also elected to the Ontario Paramedic Association Board of Directors in 2014 where he first fulfilled the portfolio of "Director of Technology & Innovation" for one year.
 In this role, he worked with international technology and website development experts from Canada to Asia in order to design and implement a website matrix that would bring all chapters together.
 The goal was to better unify members across Ontario under the vision "Paramedics: one title - one team".